1)

 semi-annual proficiency testing events.
 We are happy to provide

-proficiency testing services to any laboratory reporting
+proficiency testing services to any laboratory reporting the analytes composing

-laboratory with their difficult specimens for an additional charge.
+difficult specimens for an additional charge.

 8)